jakobzhao/noise_complaints/readme.md

 >
 > Assigned: 03/09/2017 | Due: `03/16/2017 @11:59pm` | Points Available = 50

 During the last week, we have learned how to use a virtual globe to make a 3D thematic map.
 To do that, some of the most frequently used virtual globe libraries are [three.js](https://threejs.org/) and [cesium.js](http://cesiumjs.org/).
-While Three.js is more compatible with other 3D web applications, cesium.js is dedicated to make virtual globes.
-As introduced in the lectures, [TerriaJS](http://terria.io/), built on cesium.js, is an robust open-source geospatial platform.
-It provides us handy tools for navigating, editing and managing geospatial data.
-If you are interested in using cesium.js for an integrated web mapping application, I would highly recommend to write the codes of [TerriaJS](http://terria.io/) at GitHub.
+While three.js is more compatible with other 3D web applications, cesium.js is dedicated to make virtual globes.
+As introduced in the lectures, [TerriaJS](http://terria.io/) is an robust open-source geospatial platform built on cesium.js.
+It provides us with handy tools for navigating, editing and managing geospatial data.
+If you are interested in using cesium.js for an integrated web mapping application, I would highly recommend writing the codes of [TerriaJS](http://terria.io/) at GitHub.
 In this practical exercise, you are asked to make a 3D thematic map using cesium.js.
-The major learning goal is not to have you grasp the state-of-art skills in 3D mapping, instead, it attempts to equip you with the fundamental skills of making a 3D thematic map, and provide you an opportunity to reflect on the differences between 2D and 3D web mapping.
-Okay, Let us get down the real deal.
+The major learning goal is not to have you grasp the state-of-art skills in 3D mapping.
+Instead, this exercise prepares you with fundamental skills of making a 3D thematic map, and provides you an opportunity to reflect on the differences between 2D and 3D web mapping.
+Okay, let us get down the real deal.

 In New York City, the local government maintains an open data portal to share a lot of datasets about the city management and administration.
 Among all the datasets, the 3-1-1 Calls on noise complaints are openly accessible.
-Since each complaint record comes with the locational information, it is possible to visualize them collectively on a web map.
+Since each complaint record comes with locational information, it is possible to visualize them collectively on a web map.
 In this practical exercise, we will make a 3D bar map to visualize the concentrations of noise complaints in the city.
-The final web map, as shown below, can be viewed at **http://rawgit.com/jakobzhao/noise_complaints/master/index.html**.
+The final web map, as shown below, can be viewed at [http://rawgit.com/jakobzhao/noise_complaints/master/index.html](http://rawgit.com/jakobzhao/noise_complaints/master/index.html).

 ![](img/finalmap.png)

 In the map, each bar indicates a number of noise complaint cases from the region underneath.
 Each region is a square grid with a side of 0.2 miles.
-Using a sequential color theme from yellow to red, each bar can illustrate the number of complaint cases.
-In the meantime,  the height of a bar also correlates with the number of complaint cases.
+The number of complaint cases is illustrated both through the sequential color scheme (low=yellow, high=red) and through the bar heights.
 To make such a 3D thematic map, we will need to

-- select cesium.js as the map client library;
+- Select cesium.js as the map client library;
-- use the dark theme map from MapBox as the base map; and
+- Use the dark theme map from MapBox as the basemap; and
-- import the georeferenced bars in geojson data format and visualize them.
+- Import the georeferenced bars in geojson data format and visualize them.

 ## 1\.
 Preparation

-Throughout the term, you have frequently used GitHub as a vehicle to sync geospatial data, work in team, update web site, and publish web mappings.
-In thie PE, we will download a GitHub repository to your local working space.
+Throughout the term, you have frequently used GitHub as a vehicle to sync geospatial data, work in teams, update a web site, and publish web mappings.
+In this exercise, we will download a GitHub repository to your local working space.

 ![](img/repository.png)

-The repository is located at [https://github.com/jakobzhao/noise_complaints](https://github.com/jakobzhao/noise_complaints), just click "`Clone or download`" button to download the package, and then extract all the files to the working directory on our local computer.
+The repository is located at [https://github.com/jakobzhao/noise_complaints](https://github.com/jakobzhao/noise_complaints), just click "Clone or download" button to download the package, and then extract all the files to the working directory on your local computer.
 The file structure of this repository looks like the file tree below:

 ```powershell
 noise_complaints